-The European Committee on Organ Transplantation (CD-P-TO) is collecting evidence on the different unethical and deceitful activities identified in the field of tissues and cells, involving lack of consent, falsification of documents, commercialisation of tissues, processing, transport and storage of tissues in illegal facilities, etc.
+The European Committee on Organ Transplantation (CD-P-TO) has collected evidence on the different illicit and unethical activities identified in the field of tissues and cells, involving lack of consent, falsification of documents, commercialisation of tissues, processing, transport and storage of tissues in illegal facilities, etc.

 In recent years, there has been a proliferation of cord blood banks charging families yearly fees for storage of their baby’s cord blood for possible future private uses, despite the absence of scientific evidence to support cord blood banking for autologous or family use.
 Concerned by the quality standards set in place in some of these banks and by their advertisement practices, the Council of Europe adopted Recommendation Rec(2004)8 of the Committee of Ministers to member states on autologous cord blood banks and its Explanatory Memorandum.
 This legal text recommends member states to allow the establishment of cord blood banks only as a result of altruistic and voluntary cord blood donation and to store donated cord blood units in public cord blood banks that will make them available for the treatment of patients with specific diseases and medical conditions.

 In addition, the European Committee on Organ Transplantation (CD-P-TO) has prepared a guide for parents, providing clear, accurate and balanced information about the use of cord blood in medical treatment and guiding them through their storage options.

 Download the booklet:

 - English “Umbilical cord blood banking: A guide for parents”

 - French "Conservation de sang de cordon ombilical — Guide à l’usage des parents"

 - Croatian: "Pohrana krvi iz pupkovine: Vodic za roditelje"